fhirbase/fhirbase-plv8/README.md

 # fhirbase-plv8

-This is *rewrite* of fhirbase, i.e. fhirbase-2.
+This is attempt *rework* of fhirbase, i.e. fhirbase-2.

 # Why?